Cro5s/Cro5s/README.md

 ### Hello World 👋🏾

 I'm a Software Engineer passionate about building deliberate and impactful products.
 I have experience with designing, developing, and optimizing web applications.
-I'm comfortable working in both a self-directed environment and with a team.
-Some of the technologies I have experience with are Ruby on Rails, React, Redux, Javascript, HTML5, CSS, and many more.
-I also enjoy working with relational and nonrelational databases like PostgreSQL and MongoDB.
+I'm comfortable working in both self-directed environments and with teams.
+Some of the technologies I have experience with are Ruby on Rails, React, JavaScript, HTML5, CSS, and many more.
+I also enjoy working with relational and non-relational databases, such as PostgreSQL and MongoDB.

 When I'm not coding, I enjoy exploring creativity in fashion and design, winding down with some games, and spending time with friends and family.
 I also love to snowboard 🏂!

--   🌱 I’m currently learning Java, Python, & Typescript
+-   🌱 I’m currently learning Java, Python, & TypeScript

 <!--
 **Cro5s/Cro5s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.